KaustubhPatange/firebase-realtime-extensions/README.md

 A set of Kotlin extensions for Firebase Realtime database to seamlessly suspend the callbacks listeners.

-So I wrote these extensions couple of months back & found to be copy pasting them in most of the projects, hence decided to combine them in this library.
+I wrote these extensions couple of months back & found to be copy pasting them in most of the projects, hence decided to combine them in a library.

 ## Download